Las Vegas jury acquits man of murder in 2013 shooting

 Martinez told authorities that Kuhn hit and tried to choke him after an argument at Martinez’s home near Wigwam Avenue and Spencer Street.

-Kuhn was shot 11 times and his body was found face down in Martinez’s bedroom.
-Prosecutors said Kuhn was shot eight times in the back.
+Kuhn was shot 11 times, and his body was found face-down in Martinez’s bedroom.
+Prosecutors said Kuhn was shot in the back eight times.
 Martinez only remembers firing two shots, his attorney said.

-But defense attorneys, including Levy and Richard Wright, said the shots were fired from a 9mm semi-automatic Glock 19 handgun in rapid succession.
+Defense attorneys, including Levy and Richard Wright, said the shots were fired in rapid succession from a 9mm semi-automatic Glock 19 handgun.
 Twelve shots had been fired within three seconds.

 Martinez and Kuhn were watching a football game on Sept.
 5, 2013, when a quarrel broke out, and Kuhn, who had been drinking, became aggressive.

 “Troy was trying to give him some relationship advice,” Levy said.
-“Brandon didn’t like it, hit Troy in the back of the head.”
+“Brandon didn’t like it (and) hit Troy in the back of the head.”

-Martinez wrested himself away from Kuhn, ran through his living room and into the master bedroom, where the gun was stored in a headboard.
+Martinez wrested himself away from Kuhn and ran through his living room and into the master bedroom, where the gun was stored in a headboard.

-As Kuhn tried to choke Martinez, he grabbed the gun and fired.
+As Kuhn tried to choke him, Martinez grabbed the gun and fired.

 Contact David Ferrara at dferrara@reviewjournal.com or 702-380-1039.
 Follow @randompoker on Twitter.